oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

-# POWER WEAPONS
+# Daisho

-Your initial Power Weapon consists of a base Frame, which bestows a core **Frame Tech**.
+Your initial Daisho consists of a base Frame, which bestows a core **Frame Tech**.
 You then can modify it with a single Quality.
 As you invest evolutions into your weapons, you can power up your Frame Tech rank (up to 3) or add more new Qualities, turning it into a versatile combo-tastic tool.

-## Weapon Frames

-* Axe or Hammer: Deliver +Trauma when you Push within Strike
-* Claws or Knives: Your Strike Range is -1, but your max Charges increases +2
-* Gauntlet or Pistols: Increase Throwdown Draw by +1
-* Bow or Rifle: +1 Strike Range
-* Multi-Tool: All of your Gambit plays are at +2 value
-* Scythe: During Drop/Draw end phase of Throwdown, you can add any one card from the Pile to your Hand after it is resolved.
-* Shield: +1 to max Buffer
-* Spear or Sword: When you Push with a difference of 1, you gain 1 Charge
-* Staff or Whip: When you play a Beat-Back, you gain 1 Charge

-### Specific

-#### The Gauntlet

-**Frame Tech:** The Gauntlet increases the core power of the wearer by increasing their maximum Hand limit.
-Note that it is limited when combined with other Hand-increasing abilities.

-* **Rank 1:** Increase max Hand by +1, which cannot increase the total combined max over 5.
-* **Rank 2:** Increase max Hand by +2, which cannot increase the total combined max over 6.
-* **Rank 3:** Increase max Hand by +3, which cannot increase the total combined max over 7.

-### Undecided...

-* Bombs or Cannon:
-* Boomerang or Chakrams:

-## Weapon Qualities

-Most of these are Side Actions

-* Charge: Spend 1 Charge, target player gains 1 Charge.
-* Energy: ???
-* Friendship: ???
-* Giga-: If you would deal +Trauma, spend 1 charge and add another +Trauma
-* Laser: Your "Boost Strike" Basic Charge Tech only costs 1:1 (default is 3:1)
-* Nega-: Spend 2 Charges, discard bottom card from the Play Pile.
-* Power: Before you Push, spend 2 Charges and Discard a card.
-Increase your Strike Range by that card's pip rank.
-* Psy-: Spend X charges, look X cards in any one Hand
-* Razor: Spend 3 charges, inflict +Trauma
-* Retro-: Spend 2 charges, draw top card of Trash into your Hand
-* Science: Spend X charges, take X random cards from any one Hand, return X cards to that Hand
-* Sonic: ???
-* Tactical: Spend 1 Charge, give 1 card from your Hand to target player.
-* Thunder: Spend 1 Charge, inflict +Trauma and +Ruin
-* Turbo-: Spend 2 Charges, draw top card of Deck into your Hand
-* Vibro-: ???
-* Vortex: Spend 3 Charges, target player with two or more cards in their Hand discards a random card from their Hand.
+## Daisho Frames

+Below is a list of sample base Frames and their accompanying core Techs.
+Passive Frame Techs apply at all times while the Daisho is carried.
+Active Frame Techs must be used as an action within their described circumstances.

+* Aegis, Shield: (Passive) Your max Buffers is increased by 1.
+* Axe, Hammer: (Passive) You deliver +Trauma when you safely Counter.
+* Bombs, Cannon: (Active, Assist) Trigger +Ruin, then double Strike for next Drive.
+* Boomerang, Chakrams: (Active, Special) During Drop/Draw end phase of Throwdown, you can add any one card from the Pile to your Hand after it is resolved, not to exceed your Max Hand.
+* Bulwark: (Passive) Your Strike is decreased by 1, but your max Buffers increase by 3.
+* Claws, Knives: (Passive) Your Strike is decreased by 1, but your max Charges increase by 3.
+* Gauntlet, Pistols: (Passive) Your Bonus Draw is increased by 1.
+* Bow, Rifle: (Passive) Your Strike Range is increased by 1.
+* Multi-Tool: (Passive) All of your Gambit plays are at +2 value
+* Scythe: (Passive) Whenever you cause +Trauma, trigger +Fortify:Self.
+* Spear, Sword: (Passive) When you Counter with a play difference of exactly 1, you gain 1 Charge.
+* Staff, Whip: (Passive) When you Block, trigger +Chargeup:Self.

+## Daisho Qualities

+In addition to the core Frame, each Daisho can have one to three empowering Qualities.
+Many of these give special Assist actions you can use during Throwdowns, while others give minor Passive enhancements.
+Qualities are best used to make unique power combos that enhance the rest of your Pilot's skills in clever ways.

+* Charge: (Passive) Your "Restore Buffer" Basic Charge Tech only costs 1:1 (default is 2:1)
+* Energy: (Assist) Spend 1 Charge, target Pilot gains 1 Charge.
+* Experimental: (Passive) When your Played card is Blocked, you inflict and resolve +Trauma:Self(1) and then trigger +Chargeup:Self(2).
+* Friendship: (Assist) When you would trigger +Schism, spend 2 Charges to prevent it.
+* Giga-: (Passive) When you would inflict +Trauma, you can spend 1 charge to increase Trauma amount by 1.
+* Laser: (Passive) Your "Boost Strike" Basic Charge Tech only costs 1:1 (default is 2:1)
+* Masochistic: (Passive) When you take damage, trigger +Chargeup:Self(X), with X = amount of damage not prevented by Buffers.
+* Nega-: (Assist) Spend 2 Charges, then keep 1 card you would have Discarded.
+* Power: (Assist) Discard a card, then increase your Strike by that card's pip rank.
+* Pseudo-: (Assist) Spend 1 Charges, then re-trigger any other Daisho Assist Tech previously used during this Throwdown, at normal cost.
+* Psy-: (Assist) Spend 1 Charge, look at any one card in any one player's Hand.
+* Psycho-: (Assist) Trigger and resolve +Schism:Self, then trigger +Trauma:Choice and +Chargeup:Self.
+* Razor: (Assist) Spend 3 Charges, then inflict +Trauma:Choice.
+* Retro-: (Assist) Spend 2 Charges, then draw the top card of your Trash into your Hand.
+* Sadistic: (Passive) When you inflict +Trauma, trigger +Chargeup:Self(1) per occurrence.
+* Science: (Assist) Spend 1 charge, take 1 random cards from any one Hand, then return 1 card to that Hand
+* Sonic: (Assist) Activate before you Escalate, and trigger +Chargeup:Self(2)
+* Tactical: (Assist) Spend 1 Charge, then give 1 card from your Hand to player of choice.
+* Thunder: (Assist) Spend 1 Charge, inflict and resolve +Trauma:Choice, and then either +Trauma:Self or +Ruin
+* Turbo-: (Assist) Spend 1 Charges, then draw the top card of your Deck into your Hand.
+* Vibro-: (Assist) Spend up to 3 Charges, opponent's Strike Range on their next Drive is decreased by an equal amount.
+* Vortex: (Assist) Spend 2 Charges, then player of choice with two or more cards in their Hand discards a random card from their Hand.
+* Xeno-: (Passive) Your Bonus Draw is reduced by 1 against Threats, but is increased by 2 against other Pilots.